Loan Pre-payment Calculator

 Frequently Asked Questions

-Prepayment is paying off part or all of your loan before the scheduled tenure.
-Part prepayment reduces the outstanding principal, leading to lower EMI or shorter tenure.
-Full prepayment (foreclosure) closes the loan completely before its original end date.
+Prepayment is paying off part or all of your loan before the scheduled tenure ends.
+Part-prepayment reduces the outstanding principal, leading to lower EMI or shorter tenure.
+Full prepayment (foreclosure) closes the loan completely.
+Both reduce total interest paid to the bank.